The Norwex Mop – Is it worth the price?

 Despite the cost, I DID buy one, and I don’t regret it one bit.
 I seriously LOVE this mop… I almost like cleaning floors now because they actually get clean, and I can get it done FAST.

-I bought (and recommend) the Superior Mop collection, which comes with a plush microfiber dry mop pad (for sweeping), and an Antibac wet pad (for washing).
+I bought (and recommend) the Superior Mop collection, which comes with a plush microfiber dry mop pad (for sweeping), and a wet pad (for washing).
 The dry pad picks up everything off my floors including stuff that I didn’t even know was there, and it’s great at gathering up all my dust bunnies, hair, crumbs & other miniscule bits of “floor yuck”.
-It’s even better then my Dyson vacuum cleaner at getting the dust off my hardwood.
+It’s even better than my Dyson vacuum cleaner at getting the dust off my hardwood.

 The wet washing pad cleans everything from my hardwood and tile floors; all smudges, foot prints, drops, smears, grease spatter, dried milk & juice drips… you get the point.
 It also picks up hair, BUT after using the dry microfiber mop, there is really no hair left on the floor, besides a few scragglers – YAY!
 No more wet hair clumps to drag around while mopping!
 In terms of its ease of use, the Norwex Superior wet mop pad is easy to use if you follow the directions.
 You’re supposed to move the mop over your floor in a Figure-8 pattern.
 If you do this, it moves easily.
 If you just scrub the mop back and forth, the “grab” in the microfiber can make the mop hard to move because it feels like it’s sticking to your floor, and the base can “flip”, as happens with other similarly-constructed mop bases.

-- the wet mop cleans with JUST water – NO cleaning solutions needed, which means that my kids aren’t crawling, rolling, or being dragged around (yes, they drag each other all over the floor) on chemical covered floors.
+- the wet mop cleans with JUST water – NO cleaning solutions needed, which means that my kids aren’t crawling on chemical covered floors.
 It’s also great for the health of my floors… my floors aren’t getting a coating of waxes or other harmful chemicals.

 - you don’t have to worry about water damage on your hardwood, bamboo, or cork flooring because the wet mop pad only has to be damp – not sopping wet – to wash the floor.